Adamastor: Legacy

-Adamastor, both the mythological character and the sculpture, are mentioned several times in José Saramago's Nobel Prize-winning novel, The Year of the Death of Ricardo Reis, and also in his historical novel Memorial do Convento (English language version: Baltasar and Blimunda).
+Adamastor, both the mythological character and the sculpture, are mentioned several times in Nobel Prize winner José Saramago's novels, such as in The Year of the Death of Ricardo Reis, and also in his historical novel Memorial do Convento (English language version: Baltasar and Blimunda).

 Adamastor has figured in much poetry of the Cape.
 In The First Life of Adamastor, a novella by André Brink, the writer refashioned the Adamastor story from a 20th-century perspective.

 Adamastor is also mentioned in the opera L'Africaine (1865) about Vasco da Gama by the composer Giacomo Meyerbeer.
 The slave Nelusko sings a song about Adamastor while he deliberately steers the ship into a storm and it sinks.

 It is mentioned by Voltaire in his Essai sur la poésie épique.
 It also appears in the works of Victor Hugo: Les Misérables (III, Marius, chap III) and in a poem dedicated to Lamartine (Les Feuilles d'automne, chap IX).
 Alexandre Dumas, père refers the giant six times: Le Comte de Monte Cristo (chap.
 XXXI), Vingt ans après (chap.
 LXXVII), Georges (chap.
 I), Bontekoe, Les drames de la mer, (chap.
 I), Causeries (chap.
 IX) and Mes Mémoires (chap.
 CCXVIII).
 Gaston Leroux also mentions it in The Phantom of the Opera (chap.
-VI).
+VII).
 Herman Melville mentions Adamastor in his Billy Budd in Chapter VIII as "Camoen's Spirit of the Cape".

 Adamastor is also the name of a sauropod dinosaur, Angolatitan adamastor, found in Angola, named by the paleontologist Octávio Mateus.